Kitura/Kitura-Markdown/README.md

 Kitura.run()
 ```

-If you pointed your browser as http://_hostname_:8090/docs/main.md, the contents of main.md
+If you pointed your browser at http://_hostname_:8090/docs or
-you would see the contents of main.md in HTML form.
+http://_hostname_:8090/docs/dec1.md, you would see the contents of index.md
+or doc1.md, respectively, in HTML form.

 ## License
 This library is licensed under Apache 2.0.
 Full license text is available in [LICENSE](LICENSE.txt).